 Whether you’re a complete beginner, new to the outdoors, wanting to take the kids climbing or itching to lead your first route, there’s a rock climbing course here for you.
 Low ratios ensure high quality instruction and high quality tuition at a personal level.
-All our rock climbing courses are outdoor courses, and focus on the fundamentals of how to rock climb, in order to help you climb at your best.
+All our Peak District climbing courses are outdoor courses, and focus on the fundamentals of how to rock climb, in order to help you climb at your best.

 - Book a day – families, newbies, groups, improvers

 - Rock Climbing Course 1 – Introduction to Climbing